Yesterlife/new.xyz/_posts/blog/2015-05-18-React-best-practices.md

 ---
 layout: post
+category: blog
 title: React best practise.
+description: a road to React.JS start up.
 ---

 I've spent a good deal of past year working with React.
 I've written, refactored, and re-written many components in that time, and I've seen some best pratices and anti-patterns emerge.